Journalit

 Practical advice

-Default Templates
+Default Layouts

-Trade template
+Trade layout

-Choose the default template for new trade notes.
+Choose the default layout for trade notes.

-DRC template
+DRC layout

 Choose the default Daily Report Card structure.

-Weekly to yearly templates
+Weekly to yearly layouts

 Set separate defaults for weekly, monthly, quarterly, and yearly reviews.